anhinga/2019-design-notes/white-paper/README.md

 A November 30, 2019 white paper (2 pages)

-The PDF file is at
+A subsequent version of the PDF file is at

 https://www.cs.brandeis.edu/~bukatin/resume_bukatin.html